DOE-COMMS/Q-POP-Modules/docs/python.md

 ## Brief explanation of the code
 ### File VO2_GSBlockATP.py
 -   For the block gauss seidel preconditioner code, we group the variables in the Allen-Cahn equation, and the variables in the PNP equations.
-We thee give the following order: the Allen-Cahn equation, temperature equation and the PNP equation.
+We then give the following order: the Allen-Cahn equation, temperature equation and the PNP equation.
 The Gauss Seidel block preconditioner uses the lower triangular blocks of the three system of equations.
--   Nonlinear Solver: Newton solver
+-   Non-linear Solver: Newton solver
--   linear solver: Preconditioner GMRES, the block preconditioner is inverted using a direct solver at this stage.
+-   Linear solver: Preconditioner GMRES, the block preconditioner is inverted using a direct solver at this stage.

 - The code allows the following automation:
     1. Choose adaptive time stepping by setting the varibale:  adaptive_time = True